imclok-svg/master-ledger-cushion/philosophy/07_tribunal_of_smooth_selves.md

+---
+layout: default
+title: "Article Seven: The Tribunal of the Smooth Selves"
+description: "Anticipatory critiques from the un-cushioned elite and the structural sovereignty of the friction-bound scribe."
+keywords: "tribunal of the smooth selves, alter-narrative profiles, internal adversarial mirror, institutional compliance critique, cognitive sovereignty"
+---

 The Tribunal of the Smooth Selves

-Anticipatory Critiques from the Un-Cushioned Elite and the Sovereignty of the Friction-Bound Scribe Editor’s Note
+Anticipatory Critiques from the Un-Cushioned Elite and the Sovereignty of the Friction-Bound Scribe

+Editor’s Note

 This archive functions as a structural blueprint formatted directly from human-AI co-architectural exchanges.
 It bypasses conventional humanistic prose to establish an unyielding diagnostic ledger whose automated rolling deployment reaches full maturity within the September 2026 Public Release Window.